dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * CSM is off in the BIOS
 * Forcing PCIe 3.0 link speed
 * Double check that ig-platform-id and device-id are valid if running an iGPU.
+  * Desktop UHD 630's may need to use `00009B3E` instead
 * Trying various [WhateverGreen Fixes](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)
   * `-igfxmlr` boot argument.
 This can also manifest as a "Divide by Zero" error.
+* Coffee Lake iGPU users may also need `igfxonln=1` in 10.15.4 and newer

 ## Scrambled Screen on laptops